 If the individual is not already hired or in the process of being hired by your organization, please explain.

-How has this scholarship program informed your thinking about the potential for scale and spread of CHWs within your organization in the future?
+How has this scholarship program informed your thinking about CHWs and the ways to leverage them in healthcare?

 Attestation

 By signing below, I am attesting that, to the best of my knowledge and belief, all written information and data included in the report is accurate and complete.